lucascampanelli/MySecretFriend/README.md

 ### Prerequisites

-You'll need to have <b>Composer</b> instaled in your machine to be able to install and update dependencies.
+You'll need to have <b>Composer</b> installed in your machine to be able to install and update dependencies.

 ## 🎈 Usage <a name="usage"></a>
 ```